CELEX_42000A0922_EN SIRENE - SPOC Portugal

 SPOC Portugal

-The National SIRENE Bureau is an authority with a fundamental role in the reinforcement of public order and security in the national territory, and a crucial actor in the scope of Police and Judiciary Cooperation in Criminal Matters within the European Union.
+SIRENE National Bureau is a structure with a key role to play in strengthening public order and security on national territory, and a crucial player in the context of Police and Judicial Cooperation in Criminal Matters within the European Union and the Schengen Area.

 SPOC Portugal